ADD-SP/ngx_waf/rust/README.md

-mise run test-e2e           # the end to end checks, one worker and four mise run coverage           # the unit tests with coverage, one row per module mise run coverage-e2e       # the same plus the nginx suites, instrumented
+mise run test-e2e           # the end to end checks, one worker and four mise run coverage           # the unit tests with coverage, one row per module mise run coverage-e2e       # the same plus the nginx suites, instrumented mise run test-valgrind      # the templates and the end to end checks, under valgrind
 ```

 `mise run coverage` builds the unit tests with `-C instrument-coverage` in a